Savannah Harmon: Playing career

 In 2017, Harmon was drafted in the second round, 6th overall by the Buffalo Beauts.
 She played the 2018–19 NWHL season with the Beauts, before joining the Buffalo chapter of the PWHPA for the 2019–20 season.
 She relocated to Minnesota for the 2020–21 PWHPA season and participated in the organization’s Dream Gap Tour and other showcases.

 Harmon was drafted in the first round, fifth overall by the PWHL Ottawa in the 2023 PWHL draft.
 On December 30, 2024, she, alongside Hayley Scamurra, was traded to the Toronto Sceptres in exchange for Jocelyne Larocque and Victoria Bach.

+Harmon announced her retirement on May 28, 2026, at the age of 30.

 International play

 Harmon made her debut with the United States women's national ice hockey team in the last three games of the 2019–20 Rivalry Series, a five-game series of international friendlies played between Team USA and the Canadian national team.

 She was officially named to the US roster for the 2020 IIHF Women's World Championship before the tournament was canceled due to the COVID-19 pandemic.
 Undeterred, she re-earned a spot on the roster for the 2021 IIHF Women's World Championship.

 On January 2, 2022, Harmon was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.